 Through daily training, participants gain tools to manage psychological challenges and support others.
 Psychologists provide guidance on how to handle critical situations both for themselves and within their families.

-This is not a retreat or sports vacation.
-The camp combines physical renewal with structured training and ends with a final evaluation — ensuring each participant is ready to support others in their community.
+The camp is built as a structured training and ends with a final evaluation, ensuring each participant is ready to support others in their community.

 “Those with light in their hearts will not surrender to darkness.”